nerocide/jhe42b_buzzer_firmware/README.md

 # JHE42B and JHE42B_S open firmware

-Goal is to replace the default firmware in order to add common features found on other autonomous buzzer.
+The idea is to replace the default firmware in order to add common features found on other autonomous buzzer.

 Espacially disarming buzzer without using onboard button.